The Mackie Foundation

 Overview

 The Mackie Foundation (registered charity 1000676) is a UK grant-making trust established to support charitable purposes focused on the advancement of health and saving of lives.
 With annual grant expenditure of £273,462 (as of April 2024) and income of £188,089, the Foundation operates as a relatively modest but focused funder.
 The charity is governed by 3 trustees and does not raise funds from the public, suggesting it operates from an endowment or private funding source.
-The Foundation has a particular emphasis on supporting drug and alcohol rehabilitation charities and medical research organizations, with a distinctive focus on helping these charities improve their accommodation and facilities rather than funding service delivery alone.
+The Foundation has a particular emphasis on supporting drug and alcohol rehabilitation charities and medical research organisations, with a distinctive focus on helping these charities improve their accommodation and facilities rather than funding service delivery alone.
 The Foundation is administered through Forsters LLP, a leading London law firm, indicating a professional and structured approach to grant-making.

 Funding Priorities